Editor’s Note: This article is regularly updated to provide the most up-to-date information.

 Keep in mind that StartEngine currently has more than 100 deals on its platforms.
 So then, what are some that look good?

 - In Force Technology

 - Care Angel

-In 2013, Eliza and Andrew Nimmich started a service, called Tutor the People, to help students raise their test scores.
-While it was successful, there was still a problem — that is, when a student needed a tutor the night before, there may not have been one available.
+In 2013, Eliza and Andrew Nimmich started a service called Tutor the People to help students raise their test scores.
+While it was successful, there was still a problem — that is, when a student needed a tutor the night before, sometimes there was not anyone available.

 Yet Eliza and Andrew saw this as an opportunity to build a scalable edtech platform.
 The result was the co-founding of Learnt.
 Based on AI, the system matches vetted tutors with students instantly.
 As a result, it can mean getting the best fit for different categories like SAT prep, language training, GRE prep and so on.
 The service is available for students from kindergarten to college.